Maryamiyya Order: North American Indians

 Already present in his childhood, Schuon's admiration for the Native American world continued throughout his life.
 He spent the summers of 1959 and 1963 with his wife in the American West, where he forged ties with several tribal chiefs.
 The couple was adopted into the Sioux (Lakota) tribe in 1959 and into the Crow tribe in 1987.

 After emigrating to Bloomington, Indiana (U.S.) in 1980, Schuon was visited annually by Thomas Yellowtail, Crow medicine man and leader of the Crow Sun Dance.
 During several of these visits, Yellowtail taught Schuon and some of his followers several of his tribal dances and songs, which later led the Bloomington community to hold occasional "Indian Days".

 Participating in Native American Indian dances has caused some controversy among Maryamis.
 Schuon clarified that these are only secular pow-wows, without any rite and thus without interference with the Sufi path.
 He further said that these meetings are optional and that they "are situated outside the practices of the Tariqah-they pertain, in sum, to our private life".
 More broadly, Schuon explained that "given that our perspective is essentialist, and therefore universalist and primordialist, it is entirely plausible that we have fraternal relationship with the world of the American Indians, which integrates Virgin Nature into religion; furthermore, it can give us-we who live in an unwholesome universe made of artificiality, ugliness, and pettiness-a refreshing breath of primordiality and grandeur."

 In 1991, a former disciple accused Schuon of misconduct during an Indian Day.
 An investigation was launched, but the chief prosecutor concluded that "there is not a shred of evidence" and dismissed the case.
 The prosecutor issued an apology to Schuon, and the local press published an editorial entitled "Schuon case a travesty".

 Succession

-In 1992, at the age of 85, Schuon resigned as sheikh of the order.
+In 1992, at the age of 85, Schuon retired as sheikh of the order.
 He did not name a successor and announced that the muqaddam of each zawiya would become independent, hence a khalifa (caliph).
 This in effect established multiple autonomous zawiyas.
 Schuon himself continued to lead the Bloomington community until the end of his life, and to provide advice to disciples from around the world who visited or wrote to him.